 Most of the Ohlone settlements of the East Bay were wiped out through contact with missions of the Catholic Church in the 18th and 19th centuries.
 Around the time California was ceded to the U.S. after the Mexican-American war (1848), Californians began to systematically slaughter those native peoples that had survived the missions or had remained independent of them.
 By the late 1800s, the population of specifically Ohlone tribes had dropped to fewer than 1,000 individuals.

-Urban Adamah recognizes and honors the native inhabitants of the land on which we have built our farm and we are eager to make connections with members of the Muwekma Ohlone Tribe.
+Urban Adamah recognizes and honors the native inhabitants of the land on which we have built our farm and we are eager to make connections with Ohlone people.